 Phone Number: 612-844-1330

-Update November 16, 2016: Full transcript of this podcast is now available.
-Welcome to the fourth episode of the Building Local Power podcast.
-In this episode, Chris Mitchell, the director of our Community Broadband Networks initiative, interviews David Morris, the co-founder of the Institute for Local Self-Reliance and the director of the Public Good initiative… Continue reading
+In this episode, Chris Mitchell, the director of our Community Broadband Networks initiative, interviews David Morris, a co-founder of the Institute for Local Self-Reliance and the director of the Public Good initiative.
+The two discuss the climate surrounding privatization in our economy and how the incoming Trump administration will bolster these efforts nationwide.